CTaiDeng/character_rl_sac_pacer_haca_v1/README.md

 ## Demo training run

-The repository ships with a `train_demo.py` script that wires together the replay buffer, agent, and trainer scaffolding using a toy environment constructed from the sample article statistics.
+The repository ships with a `train_demo.py` module under `src/` that wires together the replay buffer, agent, and trainer scaffolding using a toy environment constructed from the sample article statistics.

 ### Dependencies